bitwalker/exrm/README.md

 iex(2)>
 ```

-See the section "Deployment" for information on how to deploy, run, and remotely connect to your release!
+See the next few sections for information on how to deploy, run, upgrade/downgrade, and remotely connect to your release!

-## Usage

-- `mix release`

-This task constructs the complete release for you.
-The output is sent to `rel/project_name_here`.
-To see what flags you can pass to this task, use `mix help release`.

-- `mix release.clean [--implode]`

-Without args, this will clean up the release corresponding to the
-current project version.

-With `--implode`, all releases, configuration, generated tools, etc.,
-will be cleaned up, leaving your project directory the same as if exrm
-had never been run.
-This is a destructive operation, as you can't get
-your releases back unless they were source-controlled, so exrm will ask
-you for confirmation before proceeding with the cleanup.

 ## Deployment